legumeinfo/pytest-datadir-mgr/README.rst

   can be saved at a particular scope at cleanup with an optional exclusion filter pattern (e.g., for excluding log files).
 Note that files in directories that begin with ``test_`` or end with ``_test`` could be confused with scope directories and cannnot be saved.
+If ``progressbar`` is set to "True", then the progress of file copying will be shown, which is helpful in some long-running pytest jobs, e.g. on Travis.
 - The ``paths_from_scope`` returns a list of all paths to files from a specified scope.

 Prerequisites
 -------------
 Python 3.6 or greater is required.
-This package is tested under Linux and MacOS using Python 3.7.
+This package is tested under Linux and MacOS using Python 3.8.

 Installation for Users
 ----------------------